docker-archive/dockercloud-haproxy/README.md

 - running in Docker Cloud
 - running with docker legacy links
-- running with docker compose v2(new links)
+- running with Docker Compose v2(new links, compatible with Docker Swarm)

 ### Running in Docker Cloud